 When you are invited to come to interview, you will be given information like:

-- Where the interview is
+- Whether the interview is in-person or online

 - Whether you need to do any tests